 Add other extras, as you would with a normal house insurance quote.
 You might choose home emergency cover, which gives you a number to call if you urgently need a plumber or other expert.
 You could also add legal assistance – this protects you against the costs of being sued or having to make a claim against someone else under a range of circumstances.

 We make it easy to compare home insurance with options on buildings and contents, or everything together in one package.
 89%* of customers found our prices competitive or very competitive, and 87%** found the experience easy or very easy.

 If you let out a property as a holiday home, typical home insurance might not be appropriate and you may want to take out landlord insurance.
 Landlord insurance is designed to protect you, your property and any holidaymakers who rent it out in the event of any accidents or damage.
 Cover can range from protecting the actual building and its contents, to rent protection if you can’t let out the property due to damage.
 See more on landlord insurance.

 While you can’t compare holiday home insurance for properties abroad with us, there are companies that offer it.
 You can choose a local company or a UK company specialising in international properties.
 If you aren’t fluent in the local language, it’s very important to choose a company that provides the policy documents in English and offers an English-speaking call centre if you need to make a claim.

-You’ll then see all the home insurance quotes that the insurance companies have provided.
-You’ll find some great value home insurance, but don’t just look at the price, check out the features of the policy to make sure it’s right for you.
-Don’t forget you can also change the voluntary excess – the amount you pay if you need to make a claim – because that could make the policy cheaper.
+We make choosing and buying holiday home insurance straightforward.
+And the good news is there are now many more providers that arrange policies for second home insurance and holiday let insurance.
+So, you should find plenty of choice with competitive prices.
+But don’t look at price alone – check out the features of the policy to make sure it’s right for you.
+Don’t forget too, you can also change the voluntary excess (the amount you pay if you need to make a claim) because that could make the policy cheaper.
 However, make sure it’s affordable should you need to make a claim.